cirrus-geo/cirrus-geo/docs/src/cirrus/components/workflows/chaining.rst

      2(Workflow 2)
      1 --> 2

-In this case, the Cirrus Process Payload output from ``workflow 1`` is passed as the input to ``workflow 2`` after
+In this case, the Cirrus Payload output from ``workflow 1`` is passed as the input to ``workflow 2`` after

 * popping the ``workflow 1`` process definition from the array.